KushalM23/SmartAgriNode/README.md

 ### Sign Up / Log In
 - Click "Sign In" in the navigation
-- Sign up with email or social providers (Google, GitHub, etc.)
+- Sign up with email and password
-- Clerk handles all authentication securely
+- Supabase Auth handles authentication securely
 - After login, you'll be redirected to the Dashboard

+### Account Management
+- Click your avatar/username in the navigation bar
+- Upload or change your profile picture
+- View your complete history of recommendations and detections
+- Click on crop recommendations to see detailed input parameters
+- Logout from your account

 ### Crop Recommendation
 - Navigate to the "Crop Recommendation" page (requires authentication)